 In a story where the main character has no plans, they are carried along by other people’s plans.
 Her music lesson is something she does out of habit.
 It’s even Bogey who suggests their walk along the esplanade.
 Matilda isn’t exactly the proactive type.
 She’s more of a mooning type.
 Matilda’s lack of plans are in keeping with the mood of the story — she is a ship (see below) being carried along by the tide of life.

 In stories of this style, the Battle is often entirely symbolic.
 In “The Wind Blows”, Mansfield’s description of the dangerous sea is a proxy for a big fight scene.
-Pick out a few words from these paragraphs, and you could easily transplant them into an actual battle scene:
+Pick out a few words from these paragraphs, and you could easily transplant them into an actual big struggle scene:

 - They cannot walk fast enough.
 (As if chased by something.)